sourcegraph/about/handbook/ce/engaging-other-teams.md

 * Do we have a few examples of users who are impacted and those who are not if the issue is not impacting all of their users?
 * Do we have an understanding of the level of urgency the customer and/or our CE/Sales counterparts are feeling to resolve the issue?

 Never say "I need to ask engineering" or anything that can erode trust with the customer in your ability.
 It's okay that you need help!
-Instead say things like:

-* "I want to talk to some of my teammates about this one..."
+Instead say things like: "I want to talk to some of my teammates about this one..."
-* Or, if it's a defect, "I've filed the issue in our public tracker.
-I'll let you know when it's resolved and you can follow along here...."

 ## Step 2: Check with your teammates first and move forward when needed